YaleDHLab/lab-workshops/word-vectors/README.md

 # Word Vectors

+### Getting Started

+This workshop is provided as a "Jupyter Notebook".
+Jupyter Notebooks are files that allow one to write and evaluate Python (and R, and Julia...) alongside documentation, which makes them great for exploratory code investigations.

 To run this notebook locally on your machine, we recommend that you follow these steps.

 ### Installing Anaconda (Optional)